 LOCC is dedicated to helping any child who has experienced a traumatic event.
 Children we serve include those in foster care, at risk of being taken into foster care, children being prepared to be reunified with their biological family after being in foster care, and those whom have suffered other traumatic experiences such as flood, fire, loss of financially-supporting parent, etc. LOCC is also open to any child who is referred by a mandated reporter.
 Mandated reporters include police officers, teachers, principals, bus drivers and church leaders.
 The support we provide is in the form of clothing, hygiene, cribs, playpens, diapers, hygiene products, and other essential items.

-Since opening their doors in August 2020, LOCC has served over 150 children with clothes and other essentials such as hygiene products, diapers, wipes, cribs, etc. The community response to LOCC has been tremendous and LOCC leadership is excited to see their services continue to grow and expand as word of their mission gets out into the community.
+Since opening their doors in August 2020, LOCC has served over 1500 children with clothes and other essentials such as hygiene products, diapers, wipes, cribs, toys, etc. The community response to LOCC has been tremendous and LOCC leadership is excited to see their services continue to grow and expand as word of their mission gets out into the community.

 LOCC also accepts donations of new or gently used children’s items on specific donation days or by appointment only.
 We do not have a drop off site.
 Financial donations are accepted to purchase items that families need that have not been obtained thru donations.

 "We cannot always build the future for our youth,